dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-12-18-a-vision-for-a-value-enabled-web.md

 are working on various technologies and protocols that might help to fix some of the issues described above.
-My hope is that---once we understand the problems properly and have the right thesis and vision---we will figure out the details as we go along.
+My hope is that---once we understand the problems properly and have the right thesis and vision---we will figure out the details as we go along.[^fn-tbd]

-\[fn-tbd\]: Notable mentions are TBD, Web5, Holepunch, ION, nostr, etc.
+[^fn-tbd]: Notable mentions are TBD, Web5, Holepunch, ION, nostr, etc. TODO: add links!

 ### Thesis